 Call ServiceMAX: 770-203-0201

-With over 20 years of experience, Atlanta Appliance Repair Company ServiceMAX is your company to get the job done right the first time!
+With over 20 years of experience, Dacula Appliance Repair Company ServiceMAX is your company to get the job done right the first time!

 The first thing that you need to do when your refrigerator malfunctions is to consult the manual.
 While many find it hard to believe that an owner’s manual could have simple, accessible instructions that could sort out serious malfunctions, it happens all the time.
 For instance, if your refrigerator does frequent start-stop cycles, your manual could tell you that dirty compressor and condenser coils could be the cause.
 If your fridge seems to leak water, your manual instructs you to check the shut-off valve.
 Every once in a while, though, the manual will have nothing to offer other than to recommend that you call in a qualified service technician.

 Trust The Local Professionals